Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Inputs:
         pk_kem    A key encapsulation public key.
         pk_bl     A key blinding public key.
-        info      Optional context and application specific
+        info      An octet string containing optional context and application specific information
-                    information (can be a zero-length string).
+                    (can be a zero-length string).

     Output:
         pk'       A blinded public key.